hfu/hands-on-prod/README.md

 If you access port 9001 of your server on your browser.
 You will see TileServer GL light running.
 You can visual-check the data by clicking _inspect_ from there.

+You can stop the tileserver-gl-light by entering Ctrl-C on the console.

 You can move on to [the hands-on vector tile hosting](https://hfu.github.io/hands-on-host).